Surf Fishing In October: Best Tactics, Baits and Rigs

 Jerkbaits

-As mentioned, I’ll be throwing more jerkbaits in December, but take a look at the set-up that I use for surf fishing with jerkbaits.
+As mentioned, I’ll be throwing more jerkbaits in the late winter/early spring Take a look at the set-up that I use for surf fishing with jerkbaits below.

 Swimbaits